mydihtoolong/wavespeed_captioner_python/README.md

 1. Show you what images it found in `lora-db/`
 2. Upload any that aren't cached (or whose cache has expired)
 3. Generate captions, writing `IMG_001.txt` next to each `IMG_001.jpg`
+4. NOT  run `python add_trigger_word.py`.
+(You have to run it manually if you want to add a trigger word)
-4. Ask if you want to pack the images into a ZIP
+5. Ask if you want to pack the images into a ZIP

 ### All CLI flags